Asmatzaile/pink-trombone/pink-trombone/README.md

 - `alwaysVoice` and `autoWobble` from the original are disabled, and not exposed
   - `alwaysVoice` is not needed, since you can set `Glottis.isTouched = true` and never turn it off to get the same behaviour
   - `autoWobble` is relatively simple to reproduce: it's just noise applied to the vibrato
-- the interfaces are currently singletons and are initialized on import
+- the interfaces are currently singletons
-- if running in chrome, autoplay restrictions will prevent the `AudioContext` from playing sound immediately; clicking or pressing a key will unmute it
-- i'm no expert on linguistics/vocalization and the original source is not documented in much detail, so take my explanations of the api with a grain of salt

 ## api